imrantune/image/README.md

 If you don't finish, add your next task to the readme.md.
 When you're done make a pull request to the repo

+* Add additionalOptions in the call chain for initUrl as optional

+TODOs
+* Add testing
+* Extend usage to other methods if they allow options
+* Move key into constant
+* Update documentation
+* Read defaults from config if defined (leave current values as fallback)
+* Define if needed on Commands and how to pass it from CLI

 Email with questions

 # Intervention Image